 - Ask for financial help.

-Always pay more than the minimum repayment to repay your credit card debt asap.
+When possible, pay more than the minimum repayment to repay your credit card debt ASAP.
 Check out our 5 tips to pay off your credit card faster here.

 If you’re on a credit card with a high interest rate and you haven’t made your payments on time, chances are you are paying a lot more than you need to in interest charges.
 Consider switching credit cards to a Low Rate or Balance Transfer card (and pay off your debt).
 Once you’ve repaid your entire credit card debit, you might simply close the account.
 Studies show Australians prefer the safety of using debit cards, anyway.